Radial Compensation: The Inverse Base-Distribution Problem for Chart-Based Generative Models on Riemannian Manifolds: Additional empirical details and ablations

 \begin{theorem}[Two--chart atlas with smooth gate] Let $\SSS^n$ be equipped with two azimuthal charts centred at antipodal poles $p$ and $-p$.
 Fix $\delta>0$ and choose a $C^\infty$ partition of unity $\{\psi_+,\psi_-\}$ such that the support of $\psi_+$ stays at distance $>\delta$ from the cut locus of $p$ and similarly for $\psi_-$.
 Define

-where $p_\pm$ are the chart--wise densities.
+where $p_\pm$ are the chart--wise densities and $Z<\infty$ is a global normaliser (well-defined because each $p_\pm$ is integrable on the support of the corresponding $\psi_\pm$).
 Then the per--sample log--likelihood is $C^1$ on $\SSS^n$ (and $C^2$ when the Euclidean backbone is $C^2$), and its gradient and Hessian are bounded on compact sets. \end{theorem}

 \begin{proof} Away from the cut loci each chart is smooth and scalar--Jacobian, so $\log p_\pm$ inherit the regularity of the Euclidean backbone.
 Cross--terms appear only through $\nabla\psi_\pm$ and $\nabla^2\psi_\pm$, which are bounded by construction on the supports.
-Combining the two charts with the gate and applying the chain rule yields $C^1/C^2$ regularity and uniform bounds on compacta. \end{proof}
+Combining the two charts with the gate and applying the chain rule yields $C^1/C^2$ regularity and uniform bounds.
+The constant $\log Z$ contributes nothing to gradients in the per-sample score, so the regularity argument is unaffected. \end{proof}